United States Nuclear Regulatory Commission - Protecting People and the Environment

 • For the corresponding nonproprietary report, place "-NP" or "(NP)" at the end of the identifier, rather than "-P" or "(P)".

-• For all NRC-approved proprietary reports, place "-P-A" or "(P-A)" after the identifier, where the A indicates NRC approval.
+• For all accepted-for-use proprietary reports, place "-P-A" or "(P-A)" after the identifier, where the A indicates NRC approval.

 To top of page

-If an NRC-approved topical report needs to be revised, but is not obsolete, submit the revision to the NRC, following the same procedures used to submit a topical report for the first time, with the following exceptions:
+If an NRC staff accepted-for-use topical report needs to be revised, but is not obsolete, a revision is submitted following the same procedures used to submit the original topical report but with the following exceptions:

 • State in a note on the cover page of the revision that it supersedes and replaces all previous versions of the report.